-- a.
-Not later than 120 days after the date on which the District adopts a Desired Future Condition under Subsection 36.108(d-4), Texas Water Code, an person determined by the District to be an "affected person" may file a petition appealing the reasonableness of a Desired Future Condition.
+- c.
+Hearing: The District shall hold a public hearing to accept public comments using procedures prescribed in Rule 7.8. - d.
+Adoption: As soon as possible after the District receives the Desired Future Conditions resolution and explanatory report from the Groundwater Management Area's district representatives pursuant to Subsection 36.108(d-3), the Board shall adopt the Desired Future Conditions in the resolution and explanatory report that apply to the District.
+The Board shall issue notice of its meeting at which it will take action on the Desired Future Conditions in accordance with Subsection (b) of this Rule. - e.
+Appeal: Not later than 120 days after the date on which the District adopts a Desired Future Condition under Subsection 36.108(d-4), Texas Water Code, a person determined by the District to be an "affected person" may file a petition appealing the reasonableness of a Desired Future Condition.
 The petition must include: - 1. evidence that the petition is an affected person; - 2. a request that the District contract with SOAH to conduct a hearing on the petitioner's appeal of the reasonableness of the Desired Future Condition; - 3. evidence that the districts did not establish a reasonable Desired Future Condition of the groundwater resources within the relevant Groundwater Management Area.

-- b.
-Not later than 10 days after receiving a petition described by Subsection (a), the District's Presiding Officer shall determine whether the petition was timely filed and meets the requirements of Rule 7.9(a) and, if so, shall submit a copy of the petition to the TWDB.
-If the petition was untimely or did not meet the requirements of Rule 7.9(a), the District's Presiding Officer shall return the petition to the petitioner advising of the defectiveness of the petition. - c.
-Not later than 60 days after receiving a petition under Rule 7.9(a), the District shall: - 1. contract with SOAH to conduct the requested hearing; and - 2. submit to SOAH a copy of any petitions related to the hearing requested under Rule 7.9(a) and received by the District. - d.
-A hearing under District Rule 7.9 must be held: - 1. at the District office or Guadalupe County Courthouse unless the District's Board provides for a different location; and - 2. in accordance with Chapter 2001, Texas Government Code, and SOAH's rules.
+Not later than 10 days after receiving a petition described by Subsection (e), the District's Presiding Officer shall determine whether the petition was timely filed and meets the requirements of this Subsection (e) and, if so, shall submit a copy of the petition to the TWDB.
+If the petition was untimely or did not meet the requirements of this Subsection (e), the District's Presiding Officer shall return the petition to the petitioner advising of the defectiveness of the petition.

+Not later than 60 days after receiving a petition under this Subsection (e), the District shall:

+- 1. contract with SOAH to conduct the requested hearing; and - 2. submit to SOAH a copy of any petitions related to the hearing requested under Rule 7.10(e) and received by the District.

+A hearing under District this Subsection (e) must be held:

+- 1. at the District office or Guadalupe County Courthouse unless the District's Board provides for a different location; and - 2. in accordance with Chapter 2001, Texas Government Code, and SOAH's rules.